-This Collaboration is an example of how companies and organizations from different sectors can work together to make real change happen.
-Our intention is that it will serve as a model for how other companies can incorporate the value of nature into their decision-making, and increase investment in protecting the planet’s natural systems and the services they provide.
+This work is an example of how companies and organizations from different sectors can work together to make real change happen.
+We hope our efforts can serve as a model for how other companies can incorporate nature into their business practices and increase investment in protecting nature’s valuable resources.

-Learn about the first pilot site and review the details of the first year of the Collaboration.
+Learn about the first pilot site and review the first year of the collaboration.

 Review Dow’s global sustainability commitment and hear from their leadership on why valuing nature is so important to their business.

 Research finds that incorporating nature into man-made infrastructure can improve businesses' resilience - and bring additional economic, environmental and social benefits.